An airplane tacking off with Chicago Union Station in the background.

 I frequently take Amtrak or Metra to Union Station before heading to Midway or, occasionally, O’Hare for a flight.
 I’ve also connected to airports in Milwaukee and South Bend.

 In this guide, I will explain how to travel from Chicago Union Station to four different airports using a combination of trains and public transit.
 Additionally, I will share travel tips to help ensure a smooth and stress-free journey.
-Whether you are heading out or returning home, this roadmap will assist you in navigating train-to-plane travel effectively.
+Whether you’re heading out or returning home, this roadmap will help you navigate train-to-plane travel effectively.

 CUS Enterance

-Outside entrance to Chicago Union Station’s Great Hall
+Outside the entrance to Chicago Union Station’s Great Hall

 Overview of Your Options